Teaching and assessment

 The assessment details for this module can be found in the facts box above.

 You can choose whether to submit your tutor-marked assignments (TMAs) on paper or online through the eTMA system.
 You may want to use the eTMA system for some of your assignments but submit on paper for others.
+You may also submit the end-of-module assessment (EMA) online or on paper.
 This is entirely your choice.
-You must submit parts of the end-of-module assessment (EMA) online.

 The first interactive computer-marked assignment (iCMA), covering Unit 1, is to be submitted about two weeks after the start of the module.
 The first TMA is to be submitted about a month after the start.